Don’t ask me to explain why they work, just trust that they do.

 Some people glue their images and phrases to bulletin boards, others to a piece of cardboard or poster-board, or some people collect digital images and put together a Pinterest dream board or put together in an online book.
 You could use a page your dream journal as your vision board page.

 Cover the back of the images with glue and press them onto your platform.
 Make sure to glue some of your face images over the faces of people in the images doing what you dream of doing.
 In lieu of glue, place your digital images on your Pinterest vision board pinboard or online location.

 Place your dream board in a location where you’ll view it every day.
 Each time you look at it, your subconscious mind will be visioning you in that situation.
 Or, carry it around with you in a journal where you can unfold it and look at it before you start your day.

-My hope for all this week: allow yourself time to build a dream board.
+My hope for you this week: Allow yourself time to create your vision board.

 And if you still aren’t sure how to create a vision board that works, here’s best-selling author, Jack Canfield on the subject of vision board creation: